Gaming, Adtech, and Events: Saudi Arabia's Emerging Media Landscape

 Riyadh: the World’s Next MICE and Live Events Hub

 With market size projected to exceed $17.6 billion by 2031, the event industry in Saudi Arabia is tipped to maintain growth.
-Saudi Arabia is now considered one of the top three MICE destinations in the MENA region, where the broader industry is set to reach $100.3 billion by 2035.
+Saudi Arabia is one of the top three MICE destinations in the MENA region, which is set to reach $100.3 billion by 2035.
+Saudi Arabia is one of the top three destinations in the MENA region.

 By deepening its on-ground presence, the global innovator works to deliver high-profile festivals, exhibitions, and sporting events across the Kingdom.
 Its portfolio features high-profile projects such as Noor Riyadh Festival, Saudi National Days Celebration, and the WWE.